AzimovUA/Example-Polymer-Item/README.md

 # Example-Polymer-Item
-Example of adding a new item to the game using Polymer
+Example of adding a new item to the game using Polymer.

+To generate resource pack use /polymer generate-pack ingame.